heiderllanten/Web-App-.Net-Core/README.md

 - Compare the Movie model with the Movie DB schema.
 - Create code to migrate the DB schema to the new model.

+The Update-Database command tells the framework to apply the schema changes to the database and to preserve existing data.

+### Add validation

+#### Add validation rules to the movie model

+The DataAnnotations namespace provides a set of built-in validation attributes that are applied declaratively to a class or property.
+DataAnnotations also contains formatting attributes like DataType that help with formatting and don't provide any validation.

+The validation attributes specify behavior that you want to enforce on the model properties they're applied to:

+- The Required and MinimumLength attributes indicate that a property must have a value; but nothing prevents a user from entering white space to satisfy this validation.

+- The StringLength attribute lets you set the maximum length of a string property, and optionally its minimum length.

+- Value types (such as decimal, int, float, DateTime) are inherently required and don't need the [Required] attribute.

+Having validation rules automatically enforced by ASP.NET Core helps make your app more robust.
+It also ensures that you can't forget to validate something and inadvertently let bad data into the database.

+#### Validation Error UI in Razor Pages

+Notice how the form has automatically rendered a validation error message in each field containing an invalid value.
+The errors are enforced both client-side (using JavaScript and jQuery) and server-side (when a user has JavaScript disabled).

+A significant benefit is that no code changes were necessary in the Create or Edit pages.
+Once DataAnnotations were applied to the model, the validation UI was enabled.

+#### Server-side validation

+The Create and Edit pages have no validation rules in them.
+The validation rules and the error strings are specified only in the Movie class.
+These validation rules are automatically applied to Razor Pages that edit the Movie model.

+When validation logic needs to change, it's done only in the model.
+Validation is applied consistently throughout the application (validation logic is defined in one place).
+Validation in one place helps keep the code clean, and makes it easier to maintain and update.

+#### Using DataType Attributes

+The DataType attributes only provide hints for the view engine to format the data (and supplies attributes such as <a> for URL's and <a href="mailto:EmailAddress.com"> for email).
+Use the RegularExpression attribute to validate the format of the data.
+The DataType attribute is used to specify a data type that's more specific than the database intrinsic type.
+DataType attributes are not validation attributes.
+In the sample application, only the date is displayed, without time.

+The DataType Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.
+The DataType attribute can also enable the application to automatically provide type-specific features.
+For example, a mailto: link can be created for DataType.EmailAddress.
+A date selector can be provided for DataType.Date in browsers that support HTML5.
+The DataType attributes emits HTML 5 data- (pronounced data dash) attributes that HTML 5 browsers consume.
+The DataType attributes do not provide any validation.

+The DisplayFormat attribute can be used by itself, but it's generally a good idea to use the DataType attribute.
+The DataType attribute conveys the semantics of the data as opposed to how to render it on a screen, and provides the following benefits that you don't get with DisplayFormat:

+- The browser can enable HTML5 features (for example to show a calendar control, the locale-appropriate currency symbol, email links, etc.)
+- By default, the browser will render data using the correct format based on your locale.
+- The DataType attribute can enable the ASP.NET Core framework to choose the right field template to render the data.
+The DisplayFormat if used by itself uses the string template.